SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-display-templates.md

 - A .js file that has the same name is created in the location where you copied the HTML file.

-- All markup required by SharePoint Server 2013 is added to the .js file so that the display template displays correctly.
+- All markup required by SharePoint is added to the .js file so that the display template displays correctly.

 - The HTML file and the .js file are associated, so that any later edits to the HTML file are synched to the .js file when the HTML file is saved.